Advice and consent: Use today

 Typically, a congressional hearing is held to question an appointee prior to a committee vote.
 If the nominee is approved by the relevant committee, the nomination is sent to the full Senate for a confirmation vote.
 The actual motion adopted by the Senate when exercising the power is "to advise and consent".
 For appointments, a majority of Senators present are needed to pass a motion "to advise and consent".
 However, tactics have been used to require more than majority support to pass such a motion, including filibuster, where a three-fifths vote on a motion to end debate is required even to take a vote on the advise and consent motion.

-On November 21, 2013, the Democratic Party, led by then-majority leader Harry Reid, overrode the filibuster of a nomination with a simple majority vote to change the rules (exercising the parliamentary “nuclear option”).
+On November 21, 2013, the Democratic Party, led by then-majority leader Harry Reid, overrode the filibuster of a nomination with a simple majority vote to change the rules (exercising the parliamentary "nuclear option").
 As a result of the changed precedent, judicial nominees to federal courts and a president's executive-branch nominations can proceed to a confirmation vote by a simple majority vote of the Senate.
 However, Reid left the filibuster in place for Supreme Court nominees.

-On February 13, 2016, Mitch McConnell, Senate Majority Leader of the Republican Party, said that the Senate would refuse to confirm a replacement for Supreme Court Justice Antonin Scalia until after the 2016 presidential election, an historic rebuke of President Obama’s authority and an extraordinary challenge to the practice of considering each nominee on his or her individual merits.
-Despite McConnell’s claim, no Senate leader had ever asserted such a right — and there was no precedent for a sitting president to hand over his power of high-court appointment at the request of any member of the legislative branch.
+On February 13, 2016, Mitch McConnell, Senate majority leader of the Republican Party, said that the Senate would refuse to confirm a replacement for Supreme Court justice Antonin Scalia until after the 2016 presidential election, a historic rebuke of President Obama's authority and an extraordinary challenge to the practice of considering each nominee on his or her individual merits.
+Despite McConnell's claim, no Senate leader had ever asserted such a right — and there was no precedent for a sitting president to hand over his power of high-court appointment at the request of any member of the legislative branch.

 In April 2017, McConnell and the Republican Party exercised the nuclear option in order to overcome Democratic opposition for Supreme Court nominations, confirming Associate Justice Neil Gorsuch to the Supreme Court, despite what might have otherwise been a successful Democratic filibuster.

+In July 2020, Senator Tammy Duckworth put a hold on consent for military officers' appointments at colonel and above.
+Her goal was to learn if Alexander Vindman was properly considered for promotion, despite his testimony to Congress against President Trump.
+She removed the hold after two weeks, when the Secretary of Defense told her he was approved for promotion, though he had retired by then.

+From February to December 2023, Senator Tommy Tuberville put a hold on consent for generals' and admirals' appointments.
+His goal was to press for a vote on a new military benefit which paid for out of state travel for abortions.
+The hold covered 451 senior officers, and ended without the vote on abortion travel.

+The Defense Department adjusted to the hold by moving officers and civilians into acting positions, and postponing some retirements.

+A year later 6,000 officers were confirmed without a hold.

+On average the Senate confirms about 50,000 military appointments per year.